aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             3. write_data_quality_results().
 We then take these results and push them to a kafka topic.

-3. Finally we push our data quality results to kafka.
+3. Finally we push our data (json) quality results to kafka.